 “AI in the Public Sector” was the first Tailor Theme Development Workshop (TDW).
-The report from this workshop provides key findings as well as some initial ideas for follow-up activities and further collaborations, and can be downloaded from this page on the TAILOR webpage.
+The report from this workshop provides key findings as well as some initial ideas for follow-up activities and further collaborations.

 At this two-day workshop, experts from public and governmental institutions, industry and academia jointly developed initial input for the European AI research and innovation roadmap.
 Several topics were identified and will provide the ‘core’ of the input.
 However, when the roadmaps will be constructed, all inputs from the Theme Development Workshop will be considered.